 The Singapore show was a great education demonstrating that commercial aerospace is a huge industry with thousands of moving pieces.
 While Boeing and Airbus and other large aerospace companies are too big, and their margins too small, for me to be interested in them, they have hundreds of suppliers, some with very nice margins.
 While many of the best of these suppliers are privately held, there are a number of public companies in the small and mid-cap range with the ability to sustain moderate growth for a period of many years because of the backlogs at Airbus and Boeing.

-I, investment manager, learned from the people at Future Metals was that MRO (maintenance, repair and overhaul) generally generates better margins than supplying OEMs (original equipment manufacturers).
+I learned from the people at Future Metals was that MRO (maintenance, repair and overhaul) generally generates better margins than supplying OEMs (original equipment manufacturers).
 Companies may in fact be willing to sell parts to OEMs at little more that cost, figuring that once their part is on the airplane it may be replaced several times over the twenty to thirty year useful life.
 So, the MRO market may be much bigger than the cost of the original part sold to Boeing, Airbus, Bombardier, Pratt Whitney, Rolls Royce, or GE.

 Singapore is an important location for companies doing MRO business in Asia.
 Singapore has very stable government with a strong tradition of “the rule of law” from its history as a British colony, and a government that tries hard to create a favorable business climate.
-Geographically, it is centrally located between all the big Asian population centers, and has access to cheap labor from Indonesia, Malaysia and the Philippines.
+Geographically, Singapore is centrally located between all the big Asian population centers, and Singapore has access to cheap labor from Indonesia, Malaysia and the Philippines.